-A re-enacted photographic portrait of Gloria Steinem and Dorothy Pitman Hughes in their iconic 1971 “raised fists” stance taken by St. Augustine photographer Daniel Bagan, added this month to the Smithsonian National Portrait Gallery collection, gives new life to the significance and power of their historic statement of equal rights for women and blacks.
+A re-enacted photographic portrait of Gloria Steinem and Dorothy Pitman Hughes in their iconic 1971 “raised fists” stance taken by St. Augustine photographer Daniel Bagan, has been added to the Smithsonian National Portrait Gallery collection.
+It gives new life to the significance and power of their historic statement of equal rights for women and blacks.

-More than 45 years since the original Dan Wynn image appeared in Esquire magazine, their message has not dimmed with age.
-The image of women, now in their 70s, side-by-side with fists raised in message of equal rights, resonates with power for a new generation
+More than 48 years since the original Dan Wynn image appeared in Esquire magazine, their message has not dimmed with age.
+The image of women, now in their 70s, side-by-side with fists raised in message of equal rights, resonates with power for a new generation.

 For Pitman Hughes and Steinem, the new portrait featuring the defiant black power salute again helps open up a dialogue on sexism and racism that is still vitally needed today, while demonstrating their continued hope for positive change.